Do you post images on several different social media networks?

 First, the 4:3 ratio is commonly used in photography.
-For example, every iPhone since the 2G has created photos at the 4:3 ratio.
-So it would make sense for a social network to focus on this specific aspect ratio if they are going to allow image posts and most have.
+For example, every iPhone since the 2G has created photos at a 4:3 ratio.
+So it would make sense for a social network to focus on this specific aspect ratio if they are going to allow image posts.

-The specific width of 1280 will make it easy to plan, design and crop your image to 1280 x 720 if you ever have the need to use it as a video thumbnail on YouTube.
+As a bonus, the specific width of 1280 will also make it easy to plan, design and crop your image to 1280 x 720 if you have the need to use it as a video thumbnail on YouTube.

 How does it look on Facebook?